| |

 The student takes

-the client's history (client's history sheet to be filled out
+the client's Health Record (client's Health Record to be filled

-before the start of video tape - do not video tape while the
+out before the start of video recording - do not video record while the

 client is filling in the history sheet but it is expected that